-During its heyday, the base covered more than 5,000 acres, included a full service hospital, a church, numerous training buildings, and housing for troops and officers.
+During its heyday, the base covered more than 5,000 acres, included a full-service hospital, a church, numerous training buildings, and housing for troops and officers.

-In the meantime, adjacent English Field had also expanded and by 1952, the name was changed to Amarillo Air Terminal.
-After the base was closed, the land was converted to civilian use and much of it became part of the Amarillo Air Terminal.
-The primary runway, constructed by the Strategic Air Command base, at 13,502 feet, was for years, the longest commercial runway in the United States, and it is still used by military pilots today.
+In the meantime, adjacent English Field had also expanded, and by 1952, the name was changed to Amarillo Air Terminal.
+After the base was closed, the land was converted to civilian use, and much of it became part of the Amarillo Air Terminal.
+The primary runway, constructed by the Strategic Air Command base at 13,502 feet, was, for years, the longest commercial runway in the United States, and it is still used by military pilots today.
 Today, the length of the runway is surpassed only by the JFK International Airport in New York.

-Other facilities of the former base were taken over by the Amarillo branch of Texas State Technical Institute in September, 1970 and later became the east campus of Amarillo College.
+Other facilities of the former base were taken over by the Amarillo branch of Texas State Technical Institute in September 1970 and later became the east campus of Amarillo College.
 Housing units were sold to individuals, many of which remain in use today.

 Old Route 66 ends at a high fence with restriction warnings.
-The best choice for continuing the journey; is traveling north to Highway 60, where a couple of old service areas can be seen before the highway merges with Amarillo Boulevard, that continues to sport numerous old travel stops along its east end.
+The best choice for continuing the journey; is traveling north to Highway 60, where a couple of old service areas can be seen before the highway merges with Amarillo Boulevard, which continues to sport numerous old travel stops along its east end.